 Where can I safely wing it?
 And which are the ones I should worry about?
 Let’s take a look…

-Welcome back to a new installment of the options series!
+May 3, 2021 – Welcome back to a new installment of the options series!
 In the discussion following the previous post (Part 6), a reader suggested the following: In recent history, the index has never lost more than 50% over the span of one year.
-Then why not simply write (=short) a put option, about one year out with a strike 50+% below today’s index level?
-Make it extra-safe and use a strike 60% below today’s index!
+Then why not simply write (=short) a put option, about one year out, with a strike 50+% below today’s index level?
+Make it extra safe and use a strike 60% below today’s index!

 So, let’s take a look at the following scenario where we short a put option on the S&P 500 index slightly more than a year out and with a strike about 60% below the current index level: